Developer Guides & Tutorials

 Resource (RESX) files for ASP.NET localization

-ASP.NET Core localized resource file organizing
+How ASP.NET Core organizes resource files

 • Example: For ASPNETCoreL10n.HomeController, name the resource file HomeController.resx.